bazaarvoice/jolt/README.md

 With this approach you are working from the output format backwards to the input, which is complex for any non-trivial transform.
 Eg, the structure of your template will be dictated by the output JSON format, and you will end up coding a parallel tree walk of the input data and the output format in your template.
 Jolt works forward from the input data to the output format which is simpler, and it does the parallel tree walk for you.

+## <a name="Alternatives"></a> Alternatives

+Being in the Java JSON processing "space", here are some other interesting JSON manipulation tools to look at / consider :

+* [jq](https://stedolan.github.io/jq) - Awesome command line tool to extract data from JSON files (use it all the time, available via brew)
+* [JsonPath](https://github.com/jayway/JsonPath) - Java : Extract data from JSON using XPATH like syntax.
+* [JsonSurfer](https://github.com/jsurfer/JsonSurfer) - Java : Streaming JsonPath processor dedicated to processing big and complicated JSON data.

 ## <a name="Performance"></a> Performance